Image Image

 DUI Defense Strategies in Illinois

-Being charged with DUI in Illinois does not mean you will automatically be convicted.
+A DUI charge in Illinois does not guarantee a conviction.
 An experienced DUI lawyer can analyze your case and develop a strategy to fight the charges and safeguard your future.
 Typical DUI defense strategies may involve:

 Challenging the Traffic Stop